overflow65537/MFW-PyQt6/README-en.md

 ## Scheduling

 Run saved configurations on once / daily / weekly / monthly cadence.
 Choose force start or queued execution; toggle or delete schedules directly in the list.

+## Hot Update

+When the content of `update_flag.txt` in the resource repository matches the local `update_flag.txt`, hot update mode will be enabled, which is faster and requires no restart.

 ## Dynamic Custom Actions/Recognizers